Head of College W. Mark Saltzman

 In addition to his teaching, Saltzman has been recognized widely for his excellence in research.
 He has been a Fellow of the Biomedical Engineering Society, Connecticut Academy of Science & Engineering, and the National Academy of Inventors.
 He has been elected to the National Academy of Medicine and the National Academy of Engineers.
 He has delivered over 300 invited lectures throughout the world and has authored three textbooks.

 Saltzman graduated with distinction from Iowa State University in 1981 with B.S in chemical engineering and he received an S.M. in chemical engineering (1984) and a Ph.D in medical engineering (1987) from the Massachusetts Institute of Technology.
 Prior to joining the Yale faculty, he held faculty appointments at John Hopkins University and Cornell University.

-Head Saltzman lives in the Head of College house with his wife, Christina, son Zach, daughters Noa and Willa, dogs Que and Lulu and cat, Link.
+Head Saltzman lives in the Head of College house with his wife Christina, son Zach, daughters Noa and Willa, dog Lulu, and cat Link.

 Head of College Saltzmans’ Office Hours

 The Head of College is available for office hours many afternoons and some evenings.
 If you would like to make an appointment, email firstname.lastname@example.org.
 His office is located in Head of College’s house in JE.
 If you have an appointment, please use the side door across from the Receiving Office, just inside the main gate.